 The disciplines of Science, Technology, Engineering and Mathematics (STEM) are essential to further how we understand, preserve and interpret historic houses and the collections contained within.
 Conservators, curators, fine art movers, artists and a variety of museum staff use systems and methods developed through the STEM disciplines to support and enhance their work.

+Never before have museum professionals had access to such a wide array of technological innovations to assist with historic preservation, conservation and interpretation!
 We encourage you to think about how STEM disciplines strengthen museum experiences.
 Archaeological remains are often only uncovered thanks to STEM technologies.
 Virtual reality experiences and mobile apps are increasingly being used by museums to allow visitors to more fully engage with their surroundings.

 The combination of traditional historical research methods and STEM developments is the clear path towards more deeply understanding our past.

 3-D SCANNING, CASTING AND PRINTING

 3-D scanning, casting and printing allow museums to reproduce objects so they can be handled, studied and better understood without damaging the originals.
 The display of the 18th-century brick for George Mason’s Gunston Hall and a spoon mold in the Dumbarton House collection demonstrate the process of creating 3-D models.
 These models allow the viewer to see and feel details on the object such as the thumbprints of an enslaved workers on the brick.
 The first step in creating a 3-D model is to scan an object using a device that can capture various angles.
 A digital image is then created using 3-D design software.
 In the case of the spoon mold, this process allowed us to print a model of the spoon rather than having to handle the object itself.
 Metal objects such as a spoon cannot be scanned because the metal will reflex the light causing malformations in the print.
 Usually a cast of these